RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Importing the Bankdemo Server**

-This sample provides a PowerShell script that creates the region definition to use in this tutorial:
+.

+1. Open Windows PowerShell and navigate to the `C:\MFETDUSER\tutorial` folder.
+2. Run `set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
+3. (Optional) Unblock the script.

+    At times, for security reasons, when you have downloaded files by using a browser, the files can be blocked and you might not be able to run the script.
+To unblock the script:

-1. Open File Explorer, and navigate to the `C:\MFETDUSER\tutorial` folder.
+    a.
+Open File Explorer and navigate to the `C:\MFETDUSER\tutorial` folder.

-2. Right-click **createdefinition.ps1**, and click **Run with PowerShell**.
-3. Type `A` when prompted for permissions in the PowerShell window.
+    b.
+Right-click the **createdefinition.ps1** file and select **Properties**.

+    c.
+Select the **Unblock** check box and click **Apply**.

+4. Run the PowerShell script provided with the sample: `.\createdefinition.ps1`.

-    This executes the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
-The file is configured for the location in which you have saved the sample files.
+This runs the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
+The file is configured for the location in which you saved the sample files.

-If you cannot use the PowerShell script to create the BANKDEMO.xml file, you can create it manually:
+If you cannot use the PowerShell script to create the `BANKDEMO.xml` file, you can create it manually.

 1. Create an empty `BANKDEMO.xml` file.
-2. Open the filein a text editor and copy the contents of the `BANKDEMO.template` file to the `BANKDEMO.xml` file.
+2. Open the file in a text editor and copy the contents from the `BANKDEMO.template` file to the `BANKDEMO.xml` file.
-2. In the `BANKROOT=__IMPORT_FILE_DIR__/..` value pair, manually edit `_IMPORT_FILE_DIR` and replace it with the path to the tutorial directory.
+3. In the `BANKROOT=__IMPORT_FILE_DIR__/..` value pair, manually edit `_IMPORT_FILE_DIR` and replace it with the path to the `tutorial` directory.

-If you imported the tutorial files to the `MFETUSER` folder, the directory name would be `C:\MFETDUSER\tutorial/..`.
+   If you imported the tutorial files to the `MFETDUSER` folder, the directory name would be `C:\MFETDUSER\tutorial/..`.

 Ensure that the default settings are applied to the Directory Sever: